Cast vs Injection Molding

 Product designers who are considering material choices for a product or components must keep manufacturing processes in mind as they make their selection.
 Two common manufacturing processes are injection molding and cast molding.
 Injection molding is the process by which a material is introduced into a mold under high pressure while in a liquid state.
 Cast molding, on the other hand, employs the force of gravity to introduce the material into the mold.
 Each of these processes plays an important role in manufacturing, but there are differences that must be considered when making design decisions.
 Below are a few of the most important differences between cast urethane vs injection molding.

 Each of these manufacturing processes is optimized for a set of materials.
-In the case of injection molding, which requires materials with very low viscosities in their liquid state, thermoplastic elastomers are most often used, such as thermoplastic polyurethane (TPU) and other plastics.
-This allows the material to shape.
+In the case of injection molding, which requires materials with very low viscosities in their liquid state, including thermoplastic materials such as ABS, polypropylene, TPU and polyethylene are commonly used.
+Their low viscosities allows the material to take shape.
 Cast molding most often employs thermoset materials, which are irreversibly shaped as the material cures, as is the case with thermoset polyurethanes.